AVEVA/CONNECT-data-services-developer-docs/content/api-reference/streaming-updates/streaming-updates-updates.md

 ---

 # Updates
-The Updates API allows users to retrieve updates for resources (e.g., streams) in a specified Signup.
+The Updates API allows users to retrieve updates for resources (for example, streams) in a specified Signup.
 This API is to be used after the user has successfully created a Signup using the Signups API.
 The user may begin a polling flow with this API by using the starter request URI provided in the 'Get-Updates' response header through the Signups API.

 ## `Get Updates`